-Spotify and Apple Music rival CÜR Music quietly launched in the US this week with 10m licensed tracks – but there could be more on the way.
+Spotify and Apple Music rival CÜR Music is quietly readying for launch in the US with 10m licensed tracks – but there could be more on the way.

 MBW has discovered that the three biggest recorded music companies in the world, Universal Music Group, Sony Music Entertainment and Warner Music Group have all licensed the platform in the past fortnight.